 Does anyone else have goosebumps?
 I feel spooked just thinking about what’s in store for anyone crazy enough to meander around an eerie village after dark.
 Tales of the dearly departed are not for everyone, perhaps you would rather get into the Halloween spirit by carving a pumpkin!
 Hawthorne Park will host a Pumpkin Carving Contest on October 15th from 6:30 p.m.-8:30 p.m. at the Dogwood Shelter.
 Registration is $5 and carvers are encouraged to register early online or at the Vigo County Parks Department administrative office.
 You may call the office at 812-462-3392, or email the Recreational Coordinator at Rec.Coordinator@VigoCounty.IN.gov.
 Pumpkin carving tools will be provided, so no need to bring your knife.
 The evening will be full of classic Halloween fun, and all are encouraged to have a ‘gourd’ time!
 (Get it?)

 Unfortunately, Halloween is on a Sunday this year, which means little ghosts and ghouls will only have so much time to Trick-or-Treat before it’s off to bed!
+But don’t fret!
+The City of Terre Haute will have two nights of Trick-or-Treat fun.
+Trick-or-Treaters are free to hunt for their goodies on Saturday, October 30th and Sunday, October 31st.
 The Terre Haute Chamber of Commerce is making sure little goblins have as much time as possible to play all their tricks, and collect all their treats.
 Haunted Haute will take place on October 29th in Downtown from 6-8 p.m.
 There will be dancing, music, lots of treats and plenty of tricks.
 This is an event for all ages!
 Come in costume and be ready for a night of mischief and memories.

 If Halloween activities don’t peak your interest, perhaps fall sporting events will!
 Spend All Hallows-Eve at the legendary LaVern Gibson Championship Cross Country Course for the 2021 IHSAA State Championships.
 The event will be held on October 30th and hosted by the Vigo County School Corporation.
 The Boys meet will begin at 12:00 p.m., Girls at 3:00 p.m., both will be followed by awards ceremonies.
 Tickets to the event are $10 a person and can be bought digitally via GoFan ticketing, officials encourage you to buy tickets in advance and have your ticket ready upon entry to the course.